This chapter provides information for multi-agency practitioners about the local authority’s responsibility in relation to adult safeguarding.

 2. Local Authority Duties under the Care Act

-From April 2015 the Care Act requires that each local authority must:
+The Care Act requires that each local authority must:

 - make enquiries, or ensure others do so, if it believes an adult is subject to, or at risk of, abuse or neglect.
 An enquiry should establish whether any action needs to be taken to stop or prevent abuse or neglect, and if so, by whom;